 - Monthly expenses.
 Some banks require you to enter the amount of the rent or mortgage payment you make each month.

-During the application, you will be asked about different credit card features you can customize or request, such as:
+During the application process, you’ll be asked about different credit card features you can customize or request, such as:

 - Balance transfer.
-If you want to take advantage of a balance transfer with your new card, you’re likely to need to request it when you apply for your new card.
+If you want to take advantage of a balance transfer with your new card, you’ll likely need to request it when you apply for your new card.
 You’ll need to list the issuers of the current credit cards which you wish to balance transfer.
 You’ll also need to enter their respective card numbers and how much you want to balance transfer from each card.
-Keep in mind there may some limits of the amount you can transfer.
+Keep in mind there may some limits to the amount you can transfer.